Bajgora

 Bajgora (Bajgorë; Serbian; Бајгора) is a village in the municipality of Mitrovica in Kosovo.
 It is located in the south of the Kopaonik mountain range.
-It is just a few kilometers south from the Bajraku peak rising up to 1789 m high.
-According to the 2011 census, it had 1,098 inhabitants, all Albanians.
+It is just a few kilometers south from the 1789 m high Bajraku peak.
+According to the 2011 census, it had 1,098 inhabitants, all ethnic Albanians.
 It is part of the region known as Shala e Bajgorës.

 Bajgora was the scene of Kosovo Liberation Army activity during the Kosovo War of 1999.